kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/index.md

 # Log schema

 The log schema is fully compatible with the [Apache Avro schema](http://avro.apache.org/docs/current/spec.html#schemas).
 There is one log schema defined by default for each Kaa application.
-This schema supports versioning, therefore, whenever a new log schema is configured on the Kaa server for the application, this new schema gets a new sequence version assigned.
-The Kaa server maintains compatibility with the older versions of the log schema to ensure proper functioning of the clients that for some reason are not yet upgraded to the latest schema version.
+This schema supports versioning, therefore, whenever a new log schema is configured on the Kaa service for the application, this new schema gets a new sequence version assigned.
+The Kaa service maintains compatibility with the older versions of the log schema to ensure proper functioning of the clients that for some reason are not yet upgraded to the latest schema version.

 The following examples illustrate basic log schemas.

-* The simplest definition of a log record with no data fields (mostly useless)
+* The simplest definition of a log record with no data fields (mostly useless):

 ```json
 {